A weak inequality in fractional homogeneous Sobolev spaces: Introduction

 Furthermore, if $\omega$ and $\omega'$ are multi-indices, then we can deduce from Taylor's formula for the Schwartz function $\partial^{\omega}\iFT_n\phi(\xi)$ at $\xi=0$ with integral form of the remainder the following estimate

-where $M$ is an arbitrarily large positive integer and the implicit constant depends on $M$.
-By \cite[Proposition 1.1.3]{14modern}, the dual space of $\Sw_0(\bbbr^n)$ under the topology inherited from $\Sw(\bbbr^n)$ is the space of tempered distributions modulo polynomials, and because the topology of $\Sw(\bbbr^n)$ is the only topology we will consider in this paper when it comes to the matters of $\Sw(\bbbr^n)$ and $\Sw_0(\bbbr^n)$, we denote the space of tempered distributions modulo polynomials by $\Sw_0'(\bbbr^n)$.
-Another important subspace of $\Sw(\bbbr^n)$ is the space $\Sw_{00}(\bbbr^n)$ defined below,
+where $M$ is an arbitrarily large positive integer and the implicit constant depends on $n$ and $M$.
+By \cite[Proposition 1.1.3]{14modern}, the dual space of $\Sw_0(\bbbr^n)$ under the topology inherited from $\Sw(\bbbr^n)$ is the space of tempered distributions modulo polynomials.
+The space of tempered distributions modulo polynomials is the space of equivalence classes of tempered distributions, where two tempered distributions $u$ and $v$ are in the same equivalence class if and only if their difference $u-v$ is another tempered distribution whose function representative in the sense of $\Sw'(\bbbr^n)$ is a polynomial on $\bbbr^n$.
+Because the topology of $\Sw(\bbbr^n)$ is the only topology we will consider in this paper when it comes to the matters of $\Sw(\bbbr^n)$ and $\Sw_0(\bbbr^n)$, we denote the space of tempered distributions modulo polynomials by $\Sw_0'(\bbbr^n)$.
+A linear functional $f$ defined on $\Sw_0(\bbbr^n)$ is in $\Sw_0'(\bbbr^n)$ if and only if there exist a positive finite constant $C_2$ and a number $N\in\bbbn_0$, whose values are determined by $f$, so that the following estimate (\ref{eq1.93}) is true for all $\phi\in\Sw_0(\bbbr^n)$,